 These fabulous Chefs are part of the award winning team at Castello di Modanella, using local produce much of which is grown on their land including Olive Oil, Wine and Wild Boar.
 The Castle had been decorated with Candles, cork place name holders and Gypsophilia Flowers (baby’s breath) by Roberto arranged by Bea the wedding planner from Bea Alfresco Wedding and wow did she do an amazing job!
 She was at Anna’s beck and call in the lead up to the wedding and did so much more than required.
 An amazing wedding planner who has worked with Castello di Modanella for many years, knows the area and industry extremely well. *Highly recommend.

-If you are interested in this beautiful Tuscan wedding venue, you can find more information by clicking here.
+If you are interested in this beautiful Tuscan wedding venue, you can find more information by clicking here to visit de Modanella website.
 Why not get in touch with James & Anna’s wedding planner Bea at Alfresco Weddings (based in Tuscany) to help you plan your perfect wedding in Italy.